notdedsec/notdedsec/README.md

 - 💬 Ask me about Anime, Python, Bots and Scripting.
 - ⚡ Fun fact: This is Jojo's reference.
 - 📫 How to reach me?
     - Discord: notdedsec#6215
     - Twitter: not_dedsec
     - Telegram: @notdedsec
+    - Gmail: notdedsec@gmail.com

 <!--
 Here are some ideas to get you started: